THP’s Platinum MTD Service with FREE Landlord Software

 How much Stamp Duty do I pay on additional properties?

-The table below shows how much Stamp Duty you pay (when buying a property before 1 April 2025 when the thresholds change again).
+The table below shows how much Stamp Duty you pay (when buying a property on or after 1 April 2025).
 As you can see, if you buy an additional property to your main home, you pay an extra 5%.

 Property value Main home rate Additional home rate